Return of the Prodigal Animals

 Environment Khush Hua

-NASA has confirmed that the Nitrogen Dioxide pollution in the heavily polluted city of New York fell down by 30 percent compared to the previous years’ average.
+NASA — not the WhatsApp one, the real one- has confirmed that the Nitrogen Dioxide pollution in the heavily polluted city of New York fell down by 30 percent compared to the previous years’ average.
 In China, coal use has fallen by 40 percent in the five major power plants, and total emissions went down by 25 percent at the start of the year.
 Similar patterns have been seen in Spain, India, and the UK.
-Whether this happiness is long term or not is debatable, but for now, I’m happy with the fact that atleast mother nature is benefiting from this unplanned and unpaid human vacation.
+Whether this happiness is long term or not is debatable, but for now, I’m happy with the fact that atleast mother nature is benefiting from this unplanned human vacation.

 One thing that Coronavirus has done is bring families close again.
 There was a time when even a family of fifty members used to stay together in one home, delving in each other’s diversities and eccentricities.
 Nowadays, nuclear families have cropped up everywhere as people have had to move away from their native place in search of better employment opportunities.
 The epidemic has taught corporate entities and MNCs that almost all of their work can be done from home, all thanks to modern technology.